rackerlabs/rackspace-how-to/content/cloud-backup-troubleshooting-on-windows-2012-servers.md

 4. Locate the Driveclient Service, right-click it, and select the **Restart**.
 A pop-up windows shows the status of the restart.

-6. After the restart completes, find the DriveClient Service again in the Services (Local) list, and ensure that its status is **Running**.
+5. After the restart completes, find the DriveClient Service again in the Services (Local) list, and ensure that its status is **Running**.

-7. A common reason for the driveclient not showing as started is that it is not set to start after a reboot.
-For good measure, ensure that the driveclient is set to start at boot.
-Right-click of the “DriveClient Service” and choose “Properties”.
+6. Ensure that the driveclient is configure to start at boot up:

+   a.
+Right-click the DriveClient Service and click **Properties**.

-8. Click the drop-down next to “Startup type” and select (if not already selected) “Automatic”.
+   b.
+Click the drop-down list next to **Startup type** and select **Automatic** (if not already selected).

-9. Click the “OK” button at the bottom of the page.
+   c.
+Click the **OK** button at the bottom of the page.

-10. After the service restarts, check the Control Panel to ensure the service is running.
+   d.
+After the service restarts, check the Control Panel to ensure the service is running.

+7. Perform one of the following:

-11. If the agent is connected, move on to the "Download Backup Log From Control Panel" troubleshooting step.
-If the agent still shows as “disconnected” then then download the backup log from within Windows on the server.
-It is located at C:\ProgramData\Driveclient\log\driveclient.log.
-Attach this log to a ticket for Rackspace support.
-This will assist in expediting the issue response.
+- If the agent is connected, complete the troubleshooting steps outlined in [Download Backup Log From Control Panel](xxxxx.xxxx).

+- If the agent is not connected, download the backup log from within Windows on the server.
+The backup log is located at C:\ProgramData\Driveclient\log\driveclient.log.
+Attach the log file to a ticket for Rackspace support who will use the log file to expedite a response to the issue.